Biden takes nostalgic journey amid a search for votes

 “Turnout’s been incredible,” he told them.
 “Look: The country is ready.
 We’re going to have more people come this year than any time in American history,” he predicted.

-He added, “I wont let you down.”
+He added, “I won’t let you down.”

 Biden received plenty of visible and vocal encouragement during his last day on the trail, which included some emotionally charged moments.
-At one point, a supporter asked him if he would call a family friend dying of cancer.
+At one point, a supporter asked him whether he would call a family friend dying of cancer.

 A reporter asked Biden on Tuesday morning whether he had spoken with Trump.